-In terms of charcoal, there are a number of arrangements that can be used to achieve a desired result.
-If your goal is to achieve "low and slow" barbecue temperatures, one of the most popular methods to use is the Minion Method.
+On a charcoal smoker, there are a number of arrangements that can be used to achieve low and slow barbecue temperatures.
+One of the most popular methods to use is the Minion Method.

 The inventor of the Minion Method is Jim Minion.
 Jim discusses how he discovered the method on The Virtual Weber Bulletin Board forum - here.